What Is Lead Generation? A Complete B2B Guide for 2026

 A marketing qualified lead (MQL) is a prospect who has demonstrated enough behavior to be considered qualified and ready for sales intervention.
 MQLs typically engage with marketing content, download resources, attend webinars, or visit high-intent pages on your website.

-They've raised their hand, but they're not yet ready for a sales conversation.
+They have raised their hand, but they are not yet ready for a sales conversation.
 Behavioral signals indicate engagement but not necessarily purchase readiness.

 Sales Qualified Leads (SQLs)

 A sales qualified lead (SQL) is any qualified lead who has been accepted, nurtured, and then associated with a business opportunity.
-SQLs have been vetted by sales development representatives (SDRs) or meet specific criteria indicating they're ready for direct sales engagement.
+SQLs have been vetted by sales development representatives (SDRs) or meet specific criteria indicating they are ready for direct sales engagement.

 They have budget, authority, need, and timeline (BANT).
 The handoff from SDR or marketing to account executive marks the transition from MQL to SQL.